nasso/cc/README.md

 # Monorepo for my Computer Craft projects

-My favorite Minecraft mod is Computer Craft (actually [CC: Tweaked][cct]).
+My favorite Minecraft mod is ComputerCraft (actually [CC: Tweaked][cct]).
 It's a mod that adds programmable computers to the game.

 [cct]: https://tweaked.cc

-## What the fu-
+## About ComputerCraft

 The mod is very simple yet very addictive, and I can spend hours writing code in the game.
 Some people prefer using a real text editor and then import their code